tstibor/Asteroid_Detector/README.md

 ```
 ## pp_calibrate.py:

-I was also having issues with the skycenter function in pp_calibrate which was causing the image calibration to fail as it was not parsing the viezer servers correctly:
+I was also having issues with the skycenter function in pp_calibrate which was causing the image calibration to fail as it was not parsing the VizieR servers correctly:

 Comment this line out:
 ``` python